abizit/Plumeria-Template/README.md

 <h1>Plumeria</h1>
-A blank Joomla Template with added support for Bootstrap and LESS both can be enabled and disabled ad per requirement..
+A blank Joomla Template with added support for Bootstrap and LESS both can be enabled and disabled ad per requirement.</br>
 This template is intended to be used by Joomla Developers.

 <h2>Bootstrap Support</h2>
-Bootstrap can be enabled and disabled from the administrator end.
+Bootstrap can be enabled and disabled from the administrator end.</br>
 For more information about Bootstrap visit http://twitter.github.io/bootstrap/

 <h2>LESS Support</h2>
-LESS can be enabled and disabled from the admnistrator end.
+LESS can be enabled and disabled from the admnistrator end.</br>
-For more information about LESS visit http://lesscss.org/ LESS Watch Mode with browser.js is added so that Watch Mode is not restricted to just Localhost. base Url for image background path as has been added.
+For more information about LESS visit http://lesscss.org/</br>
+LESS Watch Mode with browser.js is added so that Watch Mode is not restricted to just Localhost.</br>
+base Url for image background path as has been added.

 <h3>License</h3>